originphp/defer/README.md

 ## Usage

+> As of version 3.0 the defer function has been moved to its own namespace to prevent clashing with other libraries and PHP extensions.

 To defer the execution of a function until the surrounding function completes, calls are executed in Last In First Out order.

 ```php